globus-gladier/gladier-patterns-examples-2022/README.md

 In a real deployment, the *instrument-transfer* endpoint will typically be a Globus Connect service running on a storage system at the instrument where data are being produced.

 To facilitate experimentation, we make test data available for the XPCS, SSX, BraggNN, and Ptychography applications at this [Globus endpoint](https://app.globus.org/file-manager?origin_id=a17d7fac-ce06-4ede-8318-ad8dc98edd69&origin_path=%2F~%2F).
-Thus there is nothing for you to do to configure the instrument computer.
+Thus there is nothing for you to do to configure the instrument computer for those applications.

 ### Configuring the analysis computer